 In some cases, it’s clear within our first couple of meetings that you’re dealing with a circumscribed problem that can be resolved with a few meetings.
 Whether you’re struggling to make a difficult decision, deciding whether to move across the country, or making plans for an aging parent, short-term counseling can be immensely helpful.
 In other cases, the problem is more involved and has been troubling you for some time.
 Perhaps the problem is bringing up a conflict from your early childhood or resonating with a past trauma or unresolved loss.
 Maybe you’ve been feeling depressed or anxious for a few months.
 To explore and resolve these situations, short-term psychotherapy with once or twice weekly meetings for several months may be the treatment of choice.

 It may turn out that your problem goes beyond what can be taken care of with short-term psychotherapy.
 In this case, you may benefit from more extensive treatment.
-I provide psychoanalytic psychotherapy, which involves meeting for an extended period of time once, twice, or even more frequently each week.
+I provide psychoanalytic psychotherapy as well as psychoanalysis, both of which involve meeting for an extended period of time once, twice, or even more frequently each week.
 This provides us with the time required for a more in-depth exploration of your emotional life, leading to increased self-understanding and behavioral change.

-Although an investment of time and money, psychoanalytic psychotherapy is known for its ability to significantly change longstanding problems.
+Although an investment of time and money, these modalities are known for their ability to significantly change longstanding problems.
 Old conflicts and relationship patterns become evident and accessible.
 At your own pace, you will be able to explore and eventually resolve the problems that brought you to treatment.
 With the support of the therapeutic relationship, you will develop the capacities to experience increased peace and emotional well-being in your day-to-day life.

 Copyright © 2017 Tom Wooldridge.
 All Rights Reserved.